Automatic Fine-Tuning in the 2-Flavor Schwinger Model: The Schwinger Model with 2 Flavors

 The massless model has a classical chiral $U(2)\times U(2)$ symmetry broken by the chiral anomaly down to $SU(2)\times SU(2)\times U(1)$.
-It is a Banks-Zaks model~\cite{Banks:1981nn} with free-fermion behavior at distances much smaller than $1/m$ and a low-energy sector with conformal symmetry for distances much larger than $1/m$.\footnote{I will sometimes follow Coleman's lead and refer to the fermions as ``quarks.''} There are fermion-anti-fermion operators transforming like the $(2,2)$ representation of the chiral symmetry.
+It is a Banks-Zaks model~\cite{Banks:1981nn} with free-fermion behavior at distances much smaller than $1/m$ and a low-energy sector with conformal symmetry for distances much larger than $1/m$.\footnote{I will sometimes follow Coleman's lead and refer to the fermions as ``quarks.''} There are fermion-anti-fermion operators transforming like the $(2,2)$ representation of the chiral $SU(2)\times SU(2)$ symmetry.
 They are shown below

-To infinite order in perturbation theory, these flow at long distances to independent unparticle operators with dimension $1/2$.
+Where $j$ and $k$ are flavor indices, $\gamma^5\psi_{k\,1}=\psi_{k\,1}$, and $\gamma^5\psi_{k\,2}=-\psi_{k\,2}$ To infinite order in perturbation theory, these flow at long distances to independent unparticle operators with dimension $1/2$.
 But this changes due to non-perturbative effects associated with the chiral $SU(2)\times SU(2)$ singlet operators\footnote{For later convenience, we have reversed the order of the flavors on the $\psi$s compared to the $\psi^*$s.}